LaubPlusCo/Helix.Module.Sdk/README.md

 - ....
 - rendering

-More to come...
+... more documentation to come...

-You can make your own SitecoreRoleType specific for your solution:
+You can also make your own SitecoreRoleType specific for your solution:

 Example: